 The Osiris Tuff erupted from the Monroe Peak caldera, the largest caldera of the Marysvale volcanic field and the youngest of the calc-alkaline sequence (Steven and others, 1984; Rowley and others, 2002).
 The Osiris Tuff is one of the most widespread and distinctive ash-flow tuffs of the Marysvale volcanic field (Rowley and others, 1994) and has an estimated volume of 60 cubic miles (250 km) including its thick intracaldera fill (Cunningham and others, 2007).
+Fleck and others (1975) reported K-Ar ages for the Osiris Tuff (corrected according to Dalrymple, 1979) on biotite of 23.4 $\pm$ 0.4 Ma (sample R3) from the southern Sevier Plateau and 22.7 $\pm$ 0.4 Ma (sample R12) from the southern Tushar Mountains.
+Cunningham and others (2007) reported that the tuff erupted between 22.92 and 22.81 Ma based on preliminary unpublished Ar/Ar ages by L.W.
+Snee, and Ball and others (2009) reported that several Ar/Ar ages on sanidine average 23.03 $\pm$ 0.08 Ma.

-Tdan Antimony Tuff Member of Mount Dutton Formation (upper Oligocene) - Gray, densely welded, phenocryst-poor, trachyte ash-flow tuff with 5% to 15% phenocrysts of plagioclase, subordinate but conspicuous sanidine, and sparse pyroxene and Fe-Ti oxides commonly in a glassy matrix; typically exhibits pronounced platy compaction foliation and lighter-colored "lenticules" interpreted to be flattened gas-rich zones; basal vitrophyre inconspicuous and rarely exposed; mapped in the northwest corner of the quadrangle where it disconformably overlies volcanic rocks of Signal Peak and is commonly concealed beneath unmapped colluvium and regolith of variable thickness; on the Awapa Plateau, Williams and Hackman (1971) called this unit a latite, but Mattox (1991, 2001), although he retained the name latite, correctly noted that it is a trachyte according to the classification scheme of LeBas and others (1986); originally interpreted as lava flows (Williams and Hackman, 1971; see also Mattox, 1991, 2001) and subsequently identified as an ash-flow tuff (Anderson and Rowley [1975], who named it the Antimony Tuff Member; Ball and others [2009] called it the trachyte of Lake Creek); major- and trace-element discrimination diagrams of the Antimony Tuff Member (and of samples identified as trachyte of Lake Creek and tuff of Albinus Canyon elsewhere on the Awapa, Fish Lake, and Sevier Plateaus) cluster remarkably tightly; Mattox (1991) reported an anomalously young K-Ar age of $23.1 \pm 1.0$ Ma for his sample AP119 in Wildcat Canyon on the east-central Awapa Plateau; however, Bailey and Marchetti (in preparation; UGS and NIGL, 2012) reported ${}^{40}$ Ar/ ${}^{39}$ Ar ages of 25.68 ± 0.19 Ma (groundmass concentrate) and our preferred age of $25.13 \pm 0.02$ Ma (sanidine) for their trachyte tuff of Lake Creek (our Antimony Tuff Member) on the Fish Lake Plateau; T. Rivera (written communication,

-June 18, 2019; see also Holiday and others, 2019) obtained an age of $25.11 \pm 0.06$ Ma (sanidine) for the Antimony Tuff Member at the east entrance to Kingston Canyon immediately west of Otter Creek Reservoir; incomplete section is at least 400 feet (120 m) thick near Fremont; incomplete exposures near Fish Lake may be 800 feet (245 m) (Bailey and Marchetti, in preparation) to 1000 feet (300 m) (Marchetti and others, 2013) thick.
+Tlc Trachyte tuff of Lake Creek (upper Oligocene) (temporary name, see note below) - Gray, densely welded, phenocryst-poor, trachyte ash-flow tuff with 5 to 15% phenocrysts of plagioclase, pyroxene, hornblende, and Fe-Ti oxides commonly in a glassy matrix; typically exhibits pronounced platy compaction foliation and lighter-colored "lenticules" interpreted to be flattened gas-rich zones; basal vitrophyre typically inconspicuous and poorly exposed; mapped in the northwest corner of the quadrangle where it commonly weathers to mostly poorly exposed, regolith-covered slopes; on the Awapa Plateau, Williams and Hackman (1971) called this unit a latite, but Mattox (1991, 2001), although he retained the name latite, correctly noted that it is a trachyte according to the classification scheme of LeBas and others (1986); originally interpreted as lava flows (Williams and Hackman, 1971; Mattox, 1991, 2001) and subsequently identified as an ash-flow tuff (Ball and others, 2009); major- and trace-element discrimination diagrams (UGS unpublished data) show that samples identified as trachyte tuff of Lake Creek cluster remarkably tightly, except, possibly, on the west flank of the Fish Lake Plateau (Willis and Doelling, in preparation); on the northern Awapa Plateau and Fish Lake Plateau, map unit typically overlies the latite of Johnson Valley, but southward it overlies lahars of the volcanic rocks of Langdon Mountain (Biek and others, 2015b); Bailey and Marchetti (in preparation; see also UGS and NIGL, 2012) reported ${}^{40}$ Ar/ ${}^{39}$ Ar ages of 25.68 ± 0.19 Ma (groundmass concentrate) and, our preferred age, 25.13 $\pm$ 0.02 Ma (sanidine) for their trachyte tuff of Lake Creek on the Fish Lake Plateau; incomplete section is at least 400 feet (120 m) thick near Fremont; incomplete exposures near Fish Lake may be 800 feet (245 m) (Bailey and Marchetti, in preparation) to 1000 feet (300 m) (Marchetti and others, 2013) thick.